requarks/wiki-v1/README.md

 <h2 align="center">Milestones</h2>

 ### 1.0.117 - Stable
 **Note**: This is the last 1.x release, no new features are being developed in the 1.0 branch.
-Considering upgrading to the latest major version.
+Consider upgrading to the [latest major version](https://github.com/Requarks/wiki).

 - [x] Fixed: Upgrade to patched Google auth module (Google+ deprecation)